PhysioMimix® OOC Microphysiological Systems

 Generate human-specific pre-clinical safety and efficacy data with pioneering PhysioMimix single- and multi-organ-on-a-chip solutions.

-PhysioMimix organ-on-a-chip (OOC) instruments allow researchers to culture microtissues that mimic the structure and function of human tissues and organs.
+PhysioMimix organ-on-a-chip (OOC) systems enable you to culture microtissues that mimic the structure and function of human tissues and organs in vitro.

-A wide range of routine laboratory assays can be run to identify drug targets, understand drug interactions and mechanisms of toxicity to more closely predict clinical outcomes.
+Predictive human organ models can be used to identify drug targets, understand drug ADME properties, mechanisms of efficacy and toxicity to more closely predict clinical outcomes.

 By improving the in vivo predictivity of in vitro data, PhysioMimix OOC systems help companies like yours to develop safe and efficacious therapeutics, faster and more cost-effectively, while reducing your dependence on animal usage.